JuanGongora/JuanGongora.github.io/_posts/2018-09-12-approaching_object_oriented_javascript_1.markdown

 setTimeout(function () { console.log( speak.bind(hello, 'Josh')() ) }, 2000); // WelcomeBot says "welcome, Josh."
 ```

-A word of caution however, you should be careful when using the `bind` method, as a bound function will not allow the '`this`' argument to be modified with `call` or `apply`.
+A word of caution however, you should be careful when using the `bind` method, as a bound function will not allow the '`this`' argument to be modified even with `call` or `apply`.

 > Stay tuned for Approaching Object Oriented JavaScript (§ 2)
 >